Bay Area Hiker Links and Recommended Reading

 Greenbelt

-Outings http://www.greenbelt.org/getinvolved/outings/index.html
+Outings https://www.greenbelt.org/events/

 Cal

-Hiking and Outdoor Society http://www.uc-hiking-club.berkeley.ca.us/
+Hiking and Outdoor Society https://www.chaosberkeley.org/

 Bay Area Orienteering Club